devm33/studio_scavenger_hunt/README.md

 1. Complete the challenges!
 1. After completing a challenge or section commit and push your changes to your repo to save your work.

-   Completely forget how to do that?
+   _Forget how to do that?
 No worries!
-Take a few minutes to go through this tutorial [try.github.io](https://try.github.io)
+Take a few minutes to go through this tutorial [try.github.io](https://try.github.io)_

 ## Scavenger Hunt!